 I took the N2000 along when Margaret and I walked through Garfield Park a few days before Halloween.
 Autumn colors were near their peak.

 Garfield Park features a 10,000-square-foot conservatory and a sunken garden, which we toured.
+I love the sharpness and color this lens delivers.

 Our day continued in Crown Hill Cemetery.
 By this time, I’d finished the roll of Fujicolor and had loaded some Ektar 100.
 You know I’m really enjoying a new-to-me camera when I load more film immediately after finishing the test roll.
-This view is from the tallest hill in the city.

 The sun finally came out that afternoon, warming the colors up considerably.
 Even on a cloudy day, though, the Ektar outclasses the Fujicolor.